molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 - What is the user input or API call that triggers the behavior I would like to test?
 (Act)
 - What is the expected behavior?
 How do I prove that the behavior is correct?
 (Assert)

 In Behavior-Driven Development (BDD), the three phases of a test are fundamentally the same.
 But they are called **Given, When and Then**.
-These plain English words try to avoid technical jargon and allow a natural way to think of a test’s structure: “_Given_ these specific conditions, _when_ the user interacts with the application, _then_ it behaves in a certain way.”
+These plain English words try to avoid technical jargon and pose a natural way to think of a test’s structure: “_Given_ these specific conditions, _when_ the user interacts with the application, _then_ it behaves in a certain way.”

 ### Expectations